-Double Declining Balance Method is one of the accelerated methods used for the calculation of the depreciation amount to be charged in the income statement of the company and it is calculated by multiplying the Book value of asset with Rate of depreciation as per straight-line method and 2
+The double Declining Balance Method is one of the accelerated methods used for the calculation of the depreciation amount to be charged in the income statement of the company, and it is calculated by multiplying the Book value of an asset with the rate of depreciation as per the straight-line method and 2.

 Double Declining Balance Depreciation Method